arcetri/arcetri.github.io/README.md

 ### Cloning and modifying code

-Run this in your terminal
+Run this code in your terminal:

 ```
 git clone https://github.com/arcetri/arcetri.github.io.git